Part 1 of 2: How to Use Twitter As Your Greatest Community Builder

 Reach out to those in a complimentary business within your industry.
-The relationships and bonds formed on Twitter might not only lead to partnerships and other opportunities for yourself and your business, but can also enhance your community.
-Camaraderie with other great business will not only show their followers that you exist, but will also show your followers that you aren’t afraid to make connections with other companies similar to yours.
+The relationships and bonds formed on Twitter might not only lead to partnerships and other opportunities for yourself and your business but can also enhance your community.
+The camaraderie with other great businesses will show their followers that you exist, and show your followers that you aren’t afraid to make connections with other companies similar to yours.
 Oh, and no one is too lofty to reach out to.
 Who is your mentor from afar?
 If they’re on Twitter, they’ve already opened the door to communication with you.

 Here are some great ones:

 Kinky Curls LA is all about hair and style.
 They reached out to Paul Mitchell, a leader in hair, and made a great connection.
 Look at that!
 Paul Mitchell replied.